open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 An `Aggregator` is created with optional configuration parameters (i.e. Monotonic=true, Boundaries=[0, 10, 100]).
-When no configuration parameters are provided, a Default Aggregator with default configuration parameters will be created.
+Default configuration parameters will be use unless overridden by optional configuration parameters.

 An `Aggregator` has a means to "update" with incoming Instrument [Measurement](./api.md#measurement) data.